 First-Year Studies

-Transfer students may have one or both terms of First-Year Studies waived based on the amount and nature of the credit accepted from other colleges and universities towards a Lawrence degree.
-Transfer students required to take one term of First-Year Studies will be placed in a section of FRST 201: Studies in the Liberal Arts in their first term on campus (or, in the very rare case of a Spring term transfer, the following Fall).
-This course will satisfy their First-Year Studies requirement for the degrees offered at Lawrence.
+Transfer students may have First-Year Studies waived based on the amount and nature of the credit accepted from other colleges and universities towards a Lawrence degree.
+Transfer students required to take one term of First-Year Studies will be placed in a section of First-Year Studies in their first term on campus (or, in the very rare case of a Spring term transfer, the following Fall).

 General education requirements